stancel/yii2_advanced_template_adjusted/README.md

 ```
 php composer.phar global require "fxp/composer-asset-plugin:1.0.0-beta4"
 ```

-Now you can create a new project and put it into a sub-folder called advanced
+Now you can navigate to your web server's Document Root and create a new project and put it into a sub-folder called advanced:

 ```
 php composer.phar create-project --prefer-dist --stability=dev stancel/yii2_advanced_template_adjusted advanced
 ```